MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 ### Connect and update

-This section describes the steps involved in connecting and syncing a workspace with Git.
-This script works in both directions.
-We commit changes from the workspace to Git and also update workspace items with changes from Git.
+This section describes the steps involved in connecting and updating a workspace with Git.

 For the complete script, see [Connect and update from Git](https://github.com/microsoft/fabric-samples/blob/main/features-samples/git-integration/GitIntegration-ConnectAndUpdateFromGit.ps1).